Planet of the Apes (2001 film): Critical response

-On review aggregation website Rotten Tomatoes Planet of the Apes has an approval rating of 43% based on 201 reviews, with an average rating of 5.7/10.
+On review aggregation website Rotten Tomatoes, Planet of the Apes has an approval rating of 42% based on 201 reviews, with an average rating of 5.7/10.
 The site's critical consensus reads, "This remake of Planet of the Apes can't compare to the original in some critics' minds, but the striking visuals and B-movie charms may win you over."
 On Metacritic the film has an average score of 50 out of 100, based on 34 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 2½ stars.
 He praised the twist ending, but felt the film lacked a balanced story structure.

 The movie is great-looking.
 Rick Baker's makeup is convincing even in the extreme closeups, and his apes sparkle with personality and presence.
 The sets and locations give us a proper sense of alien awe.
 Tim Burton made a film that's respectful to the original, and respectable in itself, but that's not enough.
 Ten years from now, it will be the 1968 version that people are still renting.

 Peter Travers of Rolling Stone gave a negative review.
 "Call it a letdown, worsened by the forces of shoddy screenwriting.
 To quote Heston in both films, 'Damn them, damn them all'."

 Kenneth Turan of the Los Angeles Times believed "the actors in the nonhuman roles are mostly too buried by makeup to make strong impressions.
 Unfortunately, none of the good work counts as much as you'd think it would," Turan said.
 "Planet of the Apes shows that taking material too seriously can be as much of a handicap as not taking it seriously at all."
 Elvis Mitchell of The New York Times gave a more favorable review, feeling the script was balanced and the film served its purpose as "pure entertainment".
+In a three-and-a-half out of four review, Bruce R. Miller of Sioux City Journal stated that "Burton needed to throw away more than a few conventions to justify a second look.
+Instead, he settles for Crouching Tiger choreography and sets that recall everything else he has made."
+Jack Mathews of New York Daily News gave it a two-and-a-half out of five review, explaining that "it's a toy-store attraction, with an impressive line of lifelike primates, and though these hirsute creatures think and talk, they don't think or talk about much of importance."
 Susan Wloszczyna of USA Today enjoyed Planet of the Apes, feeling most of the credit should go to prosthetic makeup designer Rick Baker.